Secure Your Visa To Dream Country

 Filling Up DS160: Tips For First Timers

 When completing the DS-160 online, save your progress every couple of minutes.
 The form times out often.
-It’s very unlikely that you will be able to complete the form in one time.
+It’s very unlikely that you will be able to complete the form in one go.

-You must save your Application ID Number from the beginning so that you can retrieve the saved information once timed out.
+You must save your Application ID Number from the beginning so that you can retrieve the saved information once it times out.
 That way, you won’t have to start from scratch if the system logs you out during the process!

-You can complete your Form DS-160 at your own pace, as long as you save the progress.
-Plus, you’re given a generous 30-day period to come back and finish any unfinished applications.
+You can complete your Form DS-160 at your own pace, as long as you save your progress.
+Plus, you’re given a generous 30-day period to return and complete any incomplete applications.

 It’s very important to:

-6. If you have a previous refusal, have your old DS160 form ready.
-You might need to cross-check the information you provided in the past.
+- If you have a previous refusal, have your old DS160 form ready.
+You might need to cross-check the information you provided previously.

 Put Social Media Identifiers Correctly